 - A specialist inspires more trust by having a proven track record, and by being able to easily demonstrate his or her expertise.

-- A specialist advances his skills faster by focusing his learning.
+- A specialist advances his skills faster by focusing on his learning.

 - A specialist can jump in faster.
 For daily work, a specialist can more or less forget about researching and experimenting.

-- A specialist turns around jobs quicker and easier to the benefit of himself and the client.
+- A specialist turns around jobs quicker and easier for the benefit of himself and the client.

 - A specialist’s marketing is more effective.
 You can distribute and pitch your materials accurately.